OpenIPC/faceter/README.md

 `faceter-detector` is a standalone utility for OpenIPC cameras.
 It listens to `majestic` motion messages via `logread`, pulls JPEG snapshots from the local HTTP endpoint (no RTSP/RTMP stream decoding), crops motion-driven ROIs, and runs them through a TensorFlow Lite Micro person model.
 The utility emits PERSON/MOTION events in ISO-8601 format and can optionally persist the evidence images.

+Our MobileNetV1 α=0.25 backbone has been retrained on a cleaned COCO subset plus real camera captures, reaching 0.85 accuracy / 0.855 precision at 96×96—significantly higher than the MLCommons VWW baseline (≈0.82–0.84 accuracy, ≈0.78–0.80 precision).
+The resulting binary runs comfortably on ARMv7 via TFLite Micro, consuming roughly 300 KB of RAM, so nighttime outdoor scenes now stay reliable.

 ### Key capabilities

 - Two-stage pipeline: motion heuristics followed by a 96×96 TensorFlow Lite Micro inference.